cjstehno/effigy/effigy-guide/Entities.md

 becomes first_name).

 The `@Column` annotation also provides an optional `type` property which allows the SQL type of the column to be explicitly specified as one of the
-`java.sql.Types` value constants.
+`java.sql.Types` value constants (Note: _only_ raw int values or references to `java.sql.Types` values will work due to complexities around AST annotation processing).
 If no value is provided, the default set of simple Java-to-SQL type mappings will be used.

-> BUG: Currently, using `java.sql.Types` constant values is not supported; however, using the equivalent number value will work.
-See [Effigy-16](https://github.com/cjstehno/effigy/issues/16) for more details.

 The `@Column` annotation provides an optional `handler` property.
 This property allow the developer to specify a Class which will be used to convert the column property value to and from the database value.
 The class is expected to have two static methods: